 – Nonalcoholic steatohepatitis — a severe liver inflammation caused by fat accumulation in the liver

 – Metabolic syndrome — a cluster of conditions including high blood pressure, high blood sugar, and abnormal cholesterol or triglyceride levels that significantly increase your risk of cardiovascular disease

 – Type 2 diabetes or prediabetes

 – Sleep apnea

 – Cancer of the uterine lining (endometrial cancer)

-They might give you blood tests to measure your hormone levels, blood sugar, and cholesterol.
-An ultrasound can check your ovaries for cysts, look for tumours, and measure the lining of your uterus.
+- They might give you blood tests to measure your hormone levels, blood sugar, and cholesterol.
+An ultrasound can check your ovaries for cysts, look for tumors, and measure the lining of your uterus.

 Lifestyle interventions are the first treatments doctors recommend for PCOS, and they often work well.
 Weight loss can treat PCOS symptoms and improve the odds of getting pregnant.
 Diet and aerobic exercise are two effective ways to lose weight.
 Medicines are an option if lifestyle changes don’t work.
 Birth control pills and metformin can both restore more normal menstrual cycles and relieve PCOS symptoms.

 Contact Gynaecologists at Regency Hospital to get a check-up done.